samruddhikhandale/astropy/README.rst

 |Codespaces|

 A codespace will open in a web-based version of Visual Studio Code.
 The `dev container <.devcontainer/devcontainer.json>`_ is fully configured with software needed for this project.
+Feel free to take a look at `GitHub Codespaces Support <https://support.github.com/features/codespaces>`_ page for help.

 **Note**: Dev containers is an open spec which is supported by `GitHub Codespaces <https://github.com/codespaces>`_ and `other tools <https://containers.dev/supporting>`_.